SUBNET CALCULATOR

 Dual protocol support

-Full support for both IPv4 and IPv6 calculations with seamless mode switching and protocol-specific features.
+Full support for both IPv4 and IPv6 calculations with instant mode switching and protocol-specific features.

 Binary visualization